matthew-brett/pydagogue/curious_git.rst

     git commit -m "I like this new name better"

-As you can imagine, all that changed is that the tree object for this commit associates the new filename with the old blob:
+As you can imagine, all that changed is that the tree object for this commit associates the new filename with the old hash for the file.
+I will use ``git ls-tree`` as a shortcut to show me the contents of the root tree object for this commit:

 .. prizerun::